JD Spicer Zeb Solicitors Banner Image

 You should never answer any police questions without a solicitor present.

-Our criminal defence lawyers speak a wide range of languages, so can offer effective representation for people from all backgrounds, right from the police interview stage through to prosecution and appeals.
+Our criminal defence lawyers speak a wide range of languages, so they can offer effective representation for people from all backgrounds, right from the police interview stage through to prosecution and appeals.

 For a free initial consultation on your legal position and the available options, contact our local offices in LondonBirmingham or Manchester.